 Appointment and Commissioning

 Florida’s Department of State oversees the appointment of notary publics.
-Candidates must meet specific requirements, such as being at least 18 years old, a legal resident of Florida, and possessing the ability to read, write, and understand English.
+Candidates must meet specific requirements, such as being at least 18 years old, a legal resident of Florida, and able to read, write, and understand English.
 They must also complete a three-hour state-approved notary education course.

 Duties and Powers